 Tipping is an accepted and expected part of the culture in both Nepal and Bhutan, although you should only tip for services which are well done.
-The total amount that you can expect to pay in tips for your local guides and drivers is approximately £80 (in rupee or ngultrum equivalent).
-Your guides will advise you on appropriate tips for the drivers and you will be able to tip each of your guides - in Nepal and in Bhutan - at the end of your time with each of them.
+The total amount that you can expect to pay in tips for your local guides and drivers is approximately $\mathfrak{L}70$ (in rupee or ngultrum equivalent).
+It is usually best to give tips as a group rather than individually and the group should decide upon a level of tipping within the aforementioned guideline amount.